 To import content from another course, you always start in the new (destination) course site and pull the content in from the original course using the Import Course Content tool.
-You do not want to copy the old course or export content from the old course.
+You do not want to copy the other course or export content from it.

-See the following Canvas Guides for detailed instructions and images.
+See the following Canvas Guides for detailed instructions and pictures.

 - How do I copy content from another Canvas course using the Course Import tool?